memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 zephyr.base=zephyr
 ```

 The listed configuration options are part of [West's built-in configuration options](https://docs.zephyrproject.org/latest/develop/west/config.html#built-in-configuration-options) and come from the West workspace configuration.
-Since we're using a freestanding application we'll ignore these options for now and focus on our build settings.
+Since we're using a freestanding application, we'll ignore these options and focus on our build settings.
 We can add a default board configuration to our settings as follows:

 ```bash
 $ west config build.board nrf52840dk_nrf52840